TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 The choice of two bits is interesting, they could have used a third bit but instead chose to group them by two.
 That grouping explains why the channels offset always moved two at the same time 🙄.

-It's also interesting that TFX122M-AN worked at all last time 🤔.
-It must use a different sync "procedure" than the P16-M.
+I also find it very intriguing that the TFX122M-AN worked at all last time 🤔.
+It must use a different sync "procedure" than the P16-M 🤷‍♂️.

 This is superb news 🥳 because while we lose some fidelity the implementation just became WAY easier than using the B-frame signal:
  - To receive, you just have to wait for two samples that have the same index and output them to the correct DAC.